 Although inhaling peppermint oil often gets the most attention, it should also be mentioned that peppermint is high in many nutrients including phosphorus, magnesium, potassium, and calcium.
 These components are beneficial to the systems within our bodies.
 Illness often stems from the invasion of germs, microbes, toxins, and other maladies within our bodies.
 Providing a complete spectrum of nutrient bioavailability is paramount to ensuring our bodies are operating at peak harmony and strong enough to fight off invading organisms.

 The Complementary and Traditional Medicine Unit in the Department of Family Medicine at Technion-Israel Institute of Technology in Israel investigated the clinical effects of aromatic essential oils in patients with upper respiratory tract infections.
 Working with 60 study participants, a spray solution of aromatic essential oils, including peppermint oil, was administered.
-It was concluded that the spray application brought immediate and significant improvement of upper respiratory ailment symptoms.
+It was concluded that the spray application brought immediate and significant improvement of upper respiratory health.

 Research at Germany's University of Ulm Department of Otorhinolaryngology conducted a study to determine the impact inhaling peppermint-sourced menthol has on nasal temperature and obstruction.
 It should be noted that, although inhaling menthol produces a cooling sensation, researchers did not record any change in nasal temperature after inhalation of menthol.
 Menthol stimulates cold receptors and merely gives the feeling.
 However, 16 of the 18 study participants reported improved nasal breathing after menthol inhalation.